jboy/nim-pymod/README.md

 Python module that exposes the Nim procs in Python.

-The auto-generated C-API boilerplate code handles the parsing & type-checking of the function arguments passed from Python, including correct handling of ref-counts if a type error occurs or an exception is raised.
+The auto-generated C-API boilerplate code handles the parsing & type-checking of the function arguments passed from Python, including correct handling of Python ref-counts if a type error occurs or an exception is raised.
 The boilerplate code also translates Nim exceptions (including back-traces) to Python exceptions.
 Finally, the boilerplate code provides auto-generated Python docstrings that